adrien2p/nestjs-dialogflow/README.md

 ```

 After that, you have to go to your dialogFlow account to set up the url that should be reach to provide the result of
 your NLP request into the `Fulfillment` section of your agent.
+The url with the default config should looks like `https://myurl.me/web-hooks/dialog-flow

 To handle the triggered intent, you can create your own component that will implement all the methods that should handle
 and `intent` or an `action``